-For all its assets, Swiss Life has defined specific limits for investments in the defence industry.
-Swiss Life recognises that sovereign states have a right to self-defence but refrains from investing in companies that are significantly involved in the production of internationally banned armaments such as land mines, cluster ammunition, nuclear, biological and chemical weapons.
+For all its assets, Swiss Life has defined specific limits for investment in the defence industry.
+Swiss Life recognises that sovereign states have a right to self-defence but refrains from investing in companies that are significantly involved in the production of internationally banned armaments such as land mines, cluster ammunition and nuclear, biological and chemical weapons.
 For this, it uses data from an independent ESG research and valuation service provider plus the generally known exclusion lists for controversial weapons published by PAX, an international non-profit and NGO-type peace organisation, and from SVVK-ASIR, the Swiss association for responsible investments.
+Companies that significantly violate the principles of the UN Global Compact are excluded.